MolyWang/microCompet/README.md

 enzymes in various gut microbiota members.
 For more information on these genomes, you can see *_GenomesInfo_* and find the original annotated genome from NCBI using provided Accession ID.
-For more details, check the dataset description files by
+For more details, check the dataset description files by `?DatasetName`

-### extractCarboGenes & checkUserED
+### Functions extractCarboGenes & checkUserED

 These two functions can be treated as exported helper functions for users.
 The most readily available genome files are genbank(.gb or .gbk)